New Bathroom Cost

 How much does a new bathroom cost in the UK?

-Obviously, the larger your bathroom, the more work will be required, but if you have a bathroom that is awkward in its layout, this will require more work too.
-Though the fittings themselves will take a large quantity of your budget, the labour costs can be the highest cost of a new bathroom.
+Obviously, the larger your bathroom, the more work will be required - but, if you have an awkward bathroom layout, this will also impact your costs.
+Although new bathroom suites will account for a large portion of your project's budget, labour costs can be the highest cost of a new bathroom.

-Other main factors that can influence the cost of a full bathroom refurbishment can include:
+Other central factors that can influence the cost of a complete bathroom refurbishment can include:

 • If you need to have your bathroom redesigned to change the use of your bathroom.